bluebell

 FLORIDA MUTINEERS

-Florida Mutineers is a tier 1 franchised esports team competing in the Call of Duty League and owned by Misfits Gaming.
-I created various assets, including social media graphics, wallpapers, and video assets for their use.
+Florida Mutineers was a tier 1 franchised esports team competing in the Call of Duty League and owned by Misfits Gaming.
+They are now known as Miami Heretics.
+While working for Misfits Gaming between 2019-2022, I created various assets, including social media graphics, wallpapers, and video assets for their use.

 graphic design & art